 Concentration in Linguistics (LING)

-The linguistics concentration combines courses in linguistics with courses in some related area of language study, such as teaching English as a second language, bilingual education, or foreign language teaching.
-This course of study is designed to prepare students for teaching in one of these fields or for doctoral work.
-The certificate in teaching English as a second language (TESL) can be earned concurrently.
+The linguistics concentration combines courses in linguistics with courses in some related area of language study, such as teaching English as a second language, bilingual education, foreign language teaching, or computational linguistics.
+This course of study is designed to prepare students for teaching in one of these fields or for doctoral work, or employment in the tech industry.
+The certificate in teaching English to speakers of other languages (TESOL) can be earned concurrently.

 Core Courses